-4.5.1 Recommended Orphan or excess young animals should be fostered onto other ewes.

-4.5.2 If foster mothers are used the number of lambs must be adjusted to the amount of milk the foster mother can produce and the number of foster lambs she will accept.

-4.5.3 Foster mothers must not become debilitated by nursing.

-4.5.4 Sick or injured animals must not be used as foster mothers.

-4.5.7 Lambs must be fed milk or milk replacer at least twice a day.

-4.5.8 Milk replacer containing antibiotics, growth promoters and/or any animal byproducts aside from milk protein is prohibited.
+- 4.5.1 Recommended Orphan or excess young animals should be fostered onto other cows. - 4.5.2 If foster mothers are used the number of calves must be adjusted to the amount of milk the foster mother can produce and the number of foster calves she will accept. - 4.5.3 Foster mothers must not become debilitated by nursing. - 4.5.4 Sick or injured animals must not be used as foster mothers. - 4.5.5 to 4.5.6 Not allocated. - 4.5.7 Calves must be fed milk or milk replacer at least twice a day. - 4.5.8 Milk replacer containing antibiotics, growth promoters and/or any animal by-products aside from milk protein is prohibited.

-Note: If the welfare of a lamb could be compromised and evidence can be submitted that suitable products are not available an allowance is in operation to allow milk replacers which do not meet the standard above.
+Note: If the welfare of a calf could be compromised and evidence can be submitted that suitable products are not available an allowance is in operation to allow milk replacers which do not meet the standard above.

-4.5.9 All nipples and other feeding equipment must be cleaned regularly.

-4.5.10 If feeders are used there must never be more lambs in the pen than nipples on the feeder unless ad lib self feeding is provided.
+- 4.5.9 All nipples and other feeding equipment must be cleaned regularly. - 4.5.10 If feeders are used there must never be more calves in the pen than nipples on the feeder unless ad lib self feeding is provided. - 4.5.11 Not allocated.